Saskatchewan Highway 5: Upgrades

 A resurfacing improvement project was undertaken for an 11.7 km stretch between Mikado and Canora.
 The $1 million project was completed in the summer of 2001.
-In the summer of 2000, 13.1 km received resurfacing improvements between Verigin and Mikado.
+In the summer of 2000, 13.1 km received resurfacing improvements between Veregin and Mikado.
 In February 2003, the Department of Highways awarded a tender to resurface 8 km from Quill Lake and eastward.
 "We are maintaining our focus on building better highways.
 Work on this $940,000 resurfacing project ... should be complete within two weeks", said Highways and Transportation Minister Mark Wartman.

+In October 2025, 15 km of upgrades were completed in the St. Denis area that included "shoulder widening, resurfacing and one set of passing lanes".
+The work also involved re-aligning the access road north to St. Denis (Highway 671) and Range Road 314 to the south.
+This work is part of a $147 million project to improve Highway 5.
+Other related work included the completion of two sets of passing lanes in 2018 between Humboldt and Highway 2 and one set in 2025 just west of Highway 2.